Notes from the Anthropocene (an extract from an ongoing movie)

 Available from Sunday 27th June

 Several dramaturgical lines cross this movie.
 There’s an old man speaking from an undefined future.
-Through its words shapes from a deep past arise.
+Through his words shapes from a deep past arise.
 Something happened.
 Where there was a theatre now some fancy ruins stand.
 All those lives intertwined, all those memories.
-Through this old man eyes we travel towards the last days of the old era, we search for the causes of the drama, while primordial elements like Fire, Time and Water are scanned with mythographical lens.
+Through this old man’s eyes we travel towards the last days of the old era, we search for the causes of the drama, while primordial elements like Fire, Time and Water are scanned with a mythographical lens.”

 Camping Le Querce